 How to Format a Business Analyst Resume

-Before you can impress the hiring manager with your array of skills and experiences, you need pick the most-appropriate format.
+Before you can impress the hiring manager with your array of skills and experiences, you need to pick the most appropriate format.

 You see, the correct format allows your best features to be seen easily by the hiring manager.